Wasp-spine velvetfish: Taxonomy

 The wasp-spine velvet fish was first formally described as Prosopodasys leurynnis by the American ichthyologists David Starr Jordan and Alvin Seale with the type locality given as Hong Kong.
 In 1938 Henry Weed Fowler placed the species in the monotypic genus Acanthosphex.
 This taxon is classified within the family Aploactinidae in the suborder Scorpaenoidei within the order Scorpaeniformes, although thios family is also treated as a subfamily of the stonefish family Synanceiidae within the Scorpaenoidei, which in turn is treated as a superfamily within the order Perciformes.
-The genus name Acanthosphex is a compound of acanthus, meaning "thorn" or "spine", a reference to the two robust spines on preorbital which project rearwards behind each eye and the long and sizeable preopercular spines, with sphex, which is Greek for "wasp", though to be an allusion to the wasp-like sting delivered by its fin spines.
+The genus name Acanthosphex is a compound of acanthus, meaning "thorn" or "spine", a reference to the two robust spines on preorbital which project rearwards behind each eye and the long and sizeable preopercular spines, with sphex, which is Greek for "wasp", thought to be an allusion to the wasp-like sting delivered by its fin spines.
 The specific name is a compound of leuros, meaning "smooth", and hynnis, which means vomer, this name was not explained by Jordan and Seale, but may be a reference to the fine teeth on the vomer.